PointerPioneers/CTFs/LA CTF 2023/Write-ups/crypto ravin-cryptosystem/README.md

 40549930713646101196507797105878967309586158452159869
 ```

 Therefore, `m = 40549930713646101196507797105878967309586158452159869`.
-Converting this back to a string (first to hexadecimal, then to ASCII), we got the flag: `lactf{g@rbl3d_r6v1ng5}`.
+Converting this back to a string (first to hexadecimal, then to UTF-8), we got the flag: `lactf{g@rbl3d_r6v1ng5}`.

 ## Reflection
 Looking back on how we solved the challenge, there are a few points we could've done better on:
 - Due to our lack of experience, we didn't know the right tools for these kind of computations.
-However, we did find the right tool (SageMath) during the CTF period, so this one shouldn't be a problem anymore in the future.
+However, we did find the right tool (SageMath) during the CTF period, so this one shouldn't be a problem anymore in the future, for much of crypto at least.
 - We should've started by reading the code a bit more carefully.
-It didn't take long to spot that there was something wrong with their modular exponentation function once we looked at it more critically, so we could've skipped the first approach immediately if we had seen this before.
+It didn't take long to spot that there was something wrong with their modular exponentiation function once we looked at it more critically, so we could've skipped the first approach immediately if we had seen this before.